 Send attachments into existing chats only, preferably after the initial text/introductory message is read by the recipient.

-If your WhatsApp account gets suspended/blocked, then we recommend you contact WhatsApp support and request them to unblock your account.
+If your WhatsApp account gets suspended/blocked, then we recommend following these steps to unblock your account.

 If you still have any technical difficulties with your TimelinesAI, please contact us in chat at the bottom right corner of your screen, or send us an email at firstname.lastname@example.org and we will be happy to help you out.